NCAR/DART/models/wrf/tutorial/README.rst

 the bias and RMSE between the posterior model state and the observations.

-Finally, if you are not running on the NSF NCAR Derecho (PBS) supercomputing system, you will need to customize the assimilation scripts to match the details of your particular system.
+Finally, if you are not running on the NSF NCAR Derecho (PBS) supercomputing system, you will need to customize the assimilation scripts (located in /DART/models/wrf/shell_scripts/) to match the details of your particular system.
 Specifically, you will need to edit the DART csh scripting to match your system settings whether that be, for example, a PBS, SLURM or LSF HPC system.
 Although the DART team can offer advice on how to customize the scripting to accomodate your HPC system, your